Love Lies Bleeding Amaranth: The Tragic Love Story

-Love lies bleeding, also known as amaranth, is a gorgeous plant getting monstrously tall with breathtaking, pink, weeping plumes of blossoms.
+Love Lies Bleeding, also known as Amaranth, is a gorgeous plant getting monstrously tall with breathtaking, pink, weeping plumes of blossoms.
 I love this weeping giant and, though we no longer carry it, I felt it necessary to write about it as its popularity is slowly rising again.
 This currently under-appreciated annual is a lovely one and an old one too.
 It is known to have been commonly used during the Victorian era, that’s quite some time ago for an annual to be around, not many of the annuals we have around today are from that far back.
 Some of their ancestors or the genes they came from yes, but you wouldn’t recognize them if you saw them.
-Love lies bleeding are tried and true, with very little need to be crossbred for better looks.
-But the use of love lies bleeding comes with a sorrowful meaning.
+Love Lies Bleeding are tried and true, with very little need to be crossbred for better looks, but the use of this flower comes with a sorrowful meaning.

 Back in the Victorian era they often used flowers to communicate their feelings.
 Love Lies Bleeding has two meanings, and one of those meanings, well it probably would make your heart sink a little.
 The first meaning for Love Lies Bleeding is hopelessness, more specifically hopeless in unrequited love.
 Both sending and receiving the flowers for this meaning could make both involved feel rather uncomfortable.
 However after a little more digging I found another meaning that I find very sweet and comforting.
 It can also stand for self-sacrifice, specifically based off of the example set by Jesus who offered his very life for the salvation of the whole world.
 I think it’s beautiful meaning and it brings understanding to the name, love lies bleeding as He laid himself down and bled out due to His love for everyone.
 It is interesting though how the one meaning is hopeless while the other is hopeful, you would hope that when they were giving out the flowers that they clarified what they mean by giving the flowers, or you may send some very mixed signals.